bluecoatmatrix/public_project/README.md

     ![screenshot](https://github.com/bluecoatmatrix/tower_of_hanoi/blob/main/screenshots/nowincli.png)

 15. Try all moves from file movestowin.txt to reach winning state.
-You can try to get any in progress state anytime you want
+You can check any in-progress state at any time

+    For example:
     ![screenshot](https://github.com/bluecoatmatrix/tower_of_hanoi/blob/main/screenshots/inprogressstate.png)

 16. Once reached winning state, try to get the winning state: http://127.0.0.1:5000/hanoi/state